Blockchain Consensus Protocols

 Blockchain consensus protocols are what keep all the nodes on a network synchronized with each other, while providing an answer to the question: how do we all make sure that we agree on what the truth is?

-After all, anyone can submit information to be stored onto the blockchain and therefore it is important that there is review and confirmation, in the form of a consensus about whether to add that information to the blockchain.
+After all, anyone can submit information to be stored onto a blockchain and therefore it is important that there is review and confirmation, in the form of a consensus about whether to add that information.

 What is a protocol?